A human-centric approach to better cybersecurity

 Better yet, all of this can be done without restricting staff members’ ability to do their jobs effectively and stifling productivity across the agency.
 Risk-adaptive protection results in more meaningful, intelligent and effective security without friction between IT staff and agency workers.

-George Kamis is chief technology officer for global governments and critical infrastructure at Forcepoint.
+George Kamis is CTO for global governments and critical infrastructure at Forcepoint.